-Everything from real estate to food, utilities and healthcare is reasonably priced in the Czech Republic.
+Everything from household goods to food, utilities and healthcare is reasonably priced in the Czech Republic.
 Staples such as bread, potatoes and meat are of good quality and are inexpensive.
-Household goods, furniture and electronics from familiar Western brands are easily accessible in malls and specialty stores.
+Appliances, furniture and electronics from familiar Western brands are easily accessible in malls and speciality stores.
 Furniture is also reasonably priced since there are a lot of highly skilled craftsmen in the country.

 Healthcare in Czech Republic

 + PRO: Healthcare system is good and inexpensive

 The healthcare system in the Czech Republic is generally good, and those with an insurance card are eligible for nationalised healthcare.
 There are doctors in each district but new arrivals are free to choose their personal doctor.